 The idea of a daily prayer and devotion time can seem intimidating to many of us.
 To commit to do something EVERY DAY for the REST OF OUR LIVES can often leave us defeated before even beginning.
 As the old proverb says, “the journey of a thousand miles begins with a single step”.
 Try prayer/devotional writing with a shorter commitment time first.
 For example, set up a devotion time for just 7 days, from Palm Sunday to Saturday.
 Use this time to pray, journal, or fast as these disciplines can be an encouraging and powerful way to get the most out of the week.
 If you are really into reading, consider working and journaling through a book such as, 24 Hours That Changed the World by Adam Hamilton or Believe: The Hope Of Easter by Randy Frazee.
 If these don’t interest you, there are many other options available as well.
-If you are like me and not into reading as much consider devotional writing through the 4 accounts of the Crucifixion as found in the 4 Gospels or journaling through Psalms 22-24.
+If you are like me and not into reading as much consider devotional writing through the 4 accounts of the Crucifixion as found in the 4 Gospels or journaling through Psalms 22-24 or working through the 7 sayings of Jesus on the cross as mentioned earlier.
 Another option is to consider just fasting on Saturday between Good Friday and Resurrection Sunday.
 Use that time to pray and read the story of Jesus Triumphant entry as your spiritual “breakfast”, his last supper and arrest as your spiritual “lunch”, and his death and resurrection as your spiritual “dinner”.
 Read and devotion during the time that you would be eating those meals.

 6. Consider Celebrating the Easter Bunny or doing Egg Hunts on Saturday Morning and Afternoon

 There isn’t a rule that says the Easter Bunny only visits on Easter Sunday morning.
 Think Christmas and Santa!
 I know that many kids celebrate at least a part of Christmas on Christmas eve so that there are less obligations on Christmas Day.
 I definitely believe that Sunday is a great time to be with family but if you can move any of those obligations to Saturday you won’t feel so rushed and distracted on Sunday at church.
 This day after all is about him first.
-You may even decided to take family Easter pictures on Saturday so that you don’t have to worry about your kids getting grease stains or marker paint on their new outfit in Sunday School before the after church photography session.
-Wearing out your kids on Saturday may make it easier to get them in bed Saturday night so that everyone is well rested for Sunday.
+You may even decide to take family Easter pictures on Saturday so that you don’t have to worry about your kids getting grease stains or marker paint on their new outfit in Sunday School before the after church photography session.
+Giving Easter baskets and wearing out your kids on Saturday may make it easier to get them in bed Saturday night so that everyone is well rested for Sunday.
+If you let the Easter Bunny know you have Church on Sunday maybe he will bring by goodies on Saturday morning instead so that the kids aren’t anxiously awaiting his arrival and will sleep on Saturday night.
 We don’t want to look like the dead when celebrating the living Christ do we?